 DISCUSSING POVERTY; INTERVIEW WITH A PRIVILEGED INDIAN WOMAN

 Although very contradictory to one another, privilege and poverty are two very important topics that frequently cross my mind – and I’m sure the minds of many others.
-For those that are privileged, coming to terms with your luck can be confronting, but nothing must compare to the feeling of those who are living below the poverty line.
+For those that are privileged, coming to terms with your luck can be confronting – but so important.

 Today, I’m here with Madhurima – A beautiful woman that I met over the web, who was kind enough to tell me her story of life as a privileged female in India; both the beauty and the struggles of being privileged in a country where poverty is so very rampant…